Jose Mourinho Profile

 Back to Italy

-Mourinho will begin his second spell in Italian soccer with AS Roma for the start of the 2021/22 Serie A season.
+Mourinho returned for his second spell in Italian soccer with AS Roma for the start of the 2021/22 Serie A season.

-The Portuguese manager, who spent two seasons with Inter Milan between 2008 and 2010, will replace Paulo Fonseca who leaves at the end of the current campaign.
+The Portuguese manager, who spent two seasons with Inter Milan between 2008 and 2010, replaced Paulo Fonseca who left the club after a 7th-placed finish.

 Mourinho's spouse is Matilde Faria.
 They got married in 1989.
 Together they have two children: Matilde and Jose Mario Jr. The latter was an academy player at Fulham but was released in 2017.